apache/commons-logging/README.txt

 2) Generate the documentation

-  Run the 'mvn verify site' command.
+  Run the './mvnw verify site' command.
 The documentation will be written to the target/site directory.
 The documentation has some examples of how to use this package as well as a troubleshooting guide.

 3) Create source and binary distributions

-  Run the 'mvn verify site assembly:assembly' command.
+  Run the './mvnw verify site assembly:assembly' command.
 The source and binary distributions are created in the 'target' directory.

 4) Use